Scrawny kid.

 The parts that don't fit on a speaker reel.

-I'm a MENSA member who hacks at the guitar.
-A single dad who takes my kids to Childish Gambino concerts.
-An ADHD brain who reads too many books at once and grows hydroponic cucumbers in my basement.
+I'm a single dad of three.
+I hack at the guitar.
+I take my kids to rap concerts (Childish Gambino was a highlight).
+I have an ADHD brain and read too many books at once.
+I grow 10 kinds of basil alongside heirloom tomatoes and peri peri peppers with hydroponics.
 I think deeply about neuroscience, philosophy, food, and what it means to lead well — especially when it's hard.

 ADHD Brain